stommen/tif285/BayesianStatistics/BayesianParameterEstimation/BayesianParameterEstimation.md

 That is, in agreement with intuition, $F_\mathrm{est}$ is simply the mean of the observed data when errors are equal.

 We can go further and ask what the error of our estimate is.
 In the frequentist approach, this can be approached by computing a confidence interval.
-Below is an attempt of doing that under the assumptions that the central limit theorem is applicable and that the *statistic* $T = \frac{\bar{F} - F}{S/\sqrt{N}}$, with $\bar{F}$ the sample mean and $S^2$ the sample variance, a Student's t distribution with $(N-1)$ degrees of freedom.
+Below is an attempt of doing that under the assumptions that the central limit theorem is applicable.
+The *statistic* $T = \frac{\bar{F} - F}{S/\sqrt{N}}$, with $\bar{F}$ the sample mean and $S^2$ the sample variance, then follows a Student's t distribution with $(N-1)$ degrees of freedom.
 The 68% confidence interval following this recipe is computed below for our toy dataset:

  ```{code-cell} python3